Morris water navigation task: Original experiment

 In Morris' first experiment, the apparatus was a large circular pool, 1.30 m across and 0.60 m high.
 The purpose of the original experiment was to show that spatial learning does not require the presence of local cues, meaning that rats can learn to locate an object without any auditory, visual, or olfactory cues.

 Analysis

-The earliest measure of learning is escape latency, which is the time it takes to find the platform.
+The earliest measure of learning is escape latency, which is the time it takes the rat or mouse to find the platform.
 However, this measure is confounded by swimming speed, not necessarily a cognitive factor, and path length between point of origin and platform is a parameter more closely related to spatial learning.
 Further parameters are the Gallagher measure, the average distance to the platform, and the Whishaw corridor test, which measures time and path in a strip directly leading from swim-start to platform.
-Other parameters are measured during probe trials: the escape platform is removed and the mice or rats are allowed to search for it for a fixed time (often 60 seconds).
-Variables measured are time and path length in quadrants, time near platform, and platform crossings.
+Other parameters are measured during probe trials: the escape platform is removed and the mice or rats are allowed to search for it for a fixed time (often 60 seconds), during which the search preference for the correct location and its vicinity can be measured; variables measured include time and path length in different quadrants of the pool, time near platform, and platform crossings.